Chivalry 2: Reception

-Chivalry II received "generally favorable" reviews according to Metacritic.
+Chivalry II received "generally favorable" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 85% of critics.

 Leana Hafer of IGN praised the battle of Chivalry 2, writing, "An axe-cellent compromise between hack-and-slash fun and skill-based medieval melee makes Chivalry 2s 64-player medieval brawls a ton of fun."
 PC Gamer liked how the game balanced the combat alongside the comedy describing it as "a brilliant mix of high skill and low comedy, and the best medieval combat game out there."

 PCGamesN enjoyed the maps, comparing the design and scale of the areas to "Hollywood blockbusters" and "Monty Python".
 Rock Paper Shotguns Brendan Caldwell felt that the classes offered a variety of different playstyles but criticized the deathmatch mode, commenting that they "lack the heroic (or disastrous) moments of the objective-based battles, and some are underwhelmingly short".

 On August 18, 2021, Torn Banner announced that the game had sold one million copies.
 After its Steam release, it generated a further 300,000 copies sold within 10 days of its release.